-MFRS 9, 'Financial Instruments - Classification and Measurement of Financial Assets and Financial Liabilities' replaces the parts of MFRS 139 that relate to the classification and measurement of financial instruments.
-MFRS 9 requires financial assets to be classified into two measurement categories: those measured as at fair value and those measured at amortised cost.
-The determination is made at initial recognition.
-The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.
-For financial liabilities, the standard retains most of the MFRS 139 requirements.
-The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.
+For liabilities, the standard retains most of the MFRS 139 requirements.
+These include amortised cost accounting for most financial liabilities, with bifurcation of embedded derivatives.
+The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than profit or loss, unless this creates an accounting mismatch.